ygemici/osz/README.md

 make vdi
 ```

-There's a rule called 'test' in Makefile which points to one of the above.

 Non-EFI booting
 ---------------

 If you want to recompile `loader/mbr.bin` and `loader/bootboot.bin`, you'll need [fasm](http://flatassembler.net).
 Unfortunately GAS is not clever enough to mix 16, 32 and 64 bit instuctions which is necessary for BIOS booting.
+So
+I've added the BIOS images to the source, and you should be able to compile efi loader with GNU toolchain only.

 The `bootboot.bin` can be booted via
  - `mbr.bin`